Positive relationships

 ‘Positive relationships’ is one of the underpinning principles of the Early Years Foundation Stage.

-Developing positive and respectful partnerships with parents or main carers, right from the start, is essential to support children’s physical and emotional well-being.
+Developing positive and respectful partnerships with parents in the early years, right from the start, is essential to support children’s physical and emotional well-being.
 Consider how you communicate with parents and how often, by asking yourself:

 • Have you found out their preferred communication method(s)?